 - Be willing to learn from one another and be open to discussing fundamental topics.

-- One of the best ways to make time for friendship in your busy marriage is by talking often.
+- Talking often is one of the best ways to make time for friendship in your busy marriage.

-- Make sure you enjoy spending time with your friends, and remember to take time for yourself.
+- Ensure you enjoy spending time with your friends, and remember to take time for yourself.

 - Be willing to compromise on aspects of your relationship to make time for friends.